 What about accessibility?

 Our facility is fully wheelchair accessible.
-We also have large print versions of the BAS, the Common Praise Hymn book, the Order of Service and the bulletin available from the sidespeople.
+All of our service content and music lyrics are projected on to two large monitors at the front of the sanctuary.
+We also have large print versions of the Order of Service and the bulletin available from the sidespeople.
 If you have trouble hearing the service, please see the sidespeople or the sound person for a hearing device.
 We have several available.

 How can I get connected?

-The best way to get connected is to join us in the hall for some fellowship over coffee, tea, juice and snacks after the Sunday service.
+If you are new to the Parish, someone from our Newcomers team will greet you right outside the doors of the sanctuary/service as you leave and will give you a Welcoming Package.
+To connect further, join us in the hall after the Sunday service for some fellowship over coffee, tea, juice and snacks.
 We would love to get to know you better in a relaxed setting after the service.

-If you are interested in joining our parish family, there is a card in boxes at the end of the pews or in the downloads below, that you can fill out and give to one of our clergy or to a member of Parish Council after the service.
+If you are interested in joining our parish family, there is a card in the Welcoming Package, in boxes at the end of the pews or in the downloads below, that you can fill out and give to one of our clergy or to a member of Parish Council.

 You can also get in touch with us by calling the church at 403-256-1428 or sending an email.